Spotted Bowerbird's bowers in successive years

 Back to the Spotted Bowerbird main page .

-The male Spotted Bowerbird that has its territory on our property has displayed some ingenious skills through the years.
-By visiting the bower regularly we have been able to monitor the changes that occurred and to relate them to their causes.
+The male Spotted Bowerbird that has its territory on our property at Eulah Creek, NSW, has displayed some ingenious skills through the years.
+By visiting the bower regularly we have been able to monitor the changes that occurred and have tried to relate them to their causes.

-Note upfront: Both bowers shown below were found under Wilga trees.
-With their low, almost horizontal branches they appear to provide optimal cover for a bower.
+Note upfront: The bowers shown below were all found under Wilga trees.
+With their low, almost horizontal branches and dense foliage they appear to provide optimal cover for a bower.

 It is possible that the bower spotted by us in 2007 was in its first year of use.
 It was made primarily out of grass halms, without a stable base of twigs (see first photo below).
 Note also the scarcity of trinkets to adorn the alley.

 A year later the bower was much improved.
-It had received a solid base from strong twigs, into which the grass halms were then stuck.
+It had received a solid base made of strong twigs, into which the grass halms were then stuck.
 This makes the alley look much tidier and the walls have become a lot higher.
-In addition the number of trinkets has increased, but it is still quite small.
+In addition, the number of trinkets has increased, but it is still quite small.

-After a small wattletree fell onto the Wilga tree under which the bower was located, the bird moved to a new spot and brought everything belonging to its new bower about 20 metres on (see photo below).
+After a small wattle tree fell onto the Wilga under which the bower was located, the bird moved to a new spot, under another Wilga, and brought all the trinkets to its new bower about 20 metres on (see photo below).
 This bower, although lacking the massive base of its predecessor, is very tidy again.
 By now the bird had found a broken green bottle and a similarly coloured marble.

 NB: The two bowers are much too close to each other to belong to different birds.
 There is confirmation of this statement in the photos below.